iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

   | ----------------------------------------------- | ----------------------------------------------- |
   | ![Tree widget 2.x](./media/tree-widget-2.x.png) | ![Tree widget 3.0](./media/tree-widget-3.0.png) |

+  This change introduces an `@itwin/itwinui-react` peer dependency on version `^3.11.0`.

 - The tree components now have hierarchy level size limiting and filtering features always turned on.
 The features were already available in `2.x` versions, but were not enabled by default.
 See [Hierarchy level size limiting](#hierarchy-level-size-limiting) and [Hierarchy level filtering](#hierarchy-level-filtering) sections for more details.

+- Behavior of header buttons like "Show all", "Hide all", etc. has been changed in filtered hierarchies' case.
+Previously they applied the visibility change on everything, no matter if the hierarchy is filtered or not.
+Now, when a hierarchy is filtered, only the nodes in the filtered hierarchy are affected.

 - Models tree:
   - The label filtering feature has been expanded to filter not only up to Models, but the whole hierarchy.
 This allows filtering the hierarchy to additionally find Category or Element nodes.
   - [Focus mode](#focus-mode) feature has been added to allow automatic hierarchy filtering as the application selection changes.
+  - In addition to the two filtering-related improvements above, we now allow displaying a subset of the tree by providing a `getFilteredPaths` function.
+See [Displaying a subset of the tree](#displaying-a-subset-of-the-tree) section for more details.
   - Display states' control has been modified to be hierarchy based.
 This means that changing display state of something deep in the hierarchy affects checkbox state of all its ancestors.
 And vice versa - changing display state of an ancestor affects all its descendants.

 ## Usage